 - Creates a culture that provides freedom and autonomy that drives business results and differentiates itself from competitors

-- Makes decisions that give their employees opportunities to have real impact on the organization and begin better utilizing their greatest assets
+- Makes decisions that give their employees opportunities to have a real impact on the organization and begin better utilizing their greatest assets

-A leader who doesn’t promote autonomy:
+A leading managing who doesn’t promote autonomy:

 - Creates an environment in which employees lack the freedom to make decisions or innovate